 Western Legends is an open-world sandbox tabletop adventure for 2-6 players set in the American Wild West.
 This game is fresh and though just making the tail end, a great addition to the list of the best board games of 2018.
 Players assume the roles of historical figures of the era, earning their legendary status in a variety of ways: gamble, drive cattle, the prospect for gold, rob the bank, fight bandits, pursue stories, become an outlaw, keep the peace.

-FOR MORE: Buy Western Legends
+FOR MORE: Buy Western Legends on Amazon

 #17 | Gizmos